cscully-allison/data-ensemble-interview-artifacts/Codes.md

   - Intuiting Workflows
     - P8: "And my, I guess my bigger challenge has been constructing useful workflows from the [EnsembleAPI] object."

-  ### Supporting More Dimensions
+  #### Supporting More Dimensions
   - P7: "And that's traces, time series.
 They're extremely important, especially once you start getting to more state of the art applications, which are a lot of those, again, have to do with the workflow type model, which is very time series dependent."

-  ### Metadata Representation and Access
+  #### Metadata Representation and Access
   - P8: "One of the things that I will say has been a challenge has been or can be metadata.
 I don't you know, and maybe all of the metadata really is wrapped up in the in the [EnsembleAPI] object."
   - P8: "But but getting metadata out of the [EnsembleAPI] object in a useful way sometimes has has been a challenge"
   - P10: "So I think the piece that we're working through right now is how to capture how I guess where to properly put what [MeasurementAPI] calls these attributes into our [EnsembleAPI] object."

-### Influences on importance
+### Influences on importance (Connor: look for these merge opportunities)

   #### Presence / Commonality

   - P1: "throughout all the different kinds of data that I work with, there's always nodes"
   - P1: "the metrics themselves is another dimension of that, that I'm adjacent to the nodes that I'm expecting to see when I'm working with the data"
   - P4: "It's just that like, time to solution is something that is very often captured."

   #### Indexing power